All articles

 Step 6: Conduct Thorough Reference Checks

 Topgrading includes direct reference conversations with former managers, not just the references the candidate provides.
-This is where the methodology genuinely differentiates: the information gathered in well-structured reference conversations is often the most predictive data in the entire process.
+This is where the methodology genuinely differentiates.
+The information gathered in well structured reference conversations is often the most predictive data in the entire process.

 Step 7: Continuously Refine Your Process